Codecademy/docs/content/general/concepts/octal/octal.md

 40|32
 100|64

-Each digit corresponds to a power of 8, so the last digit (decimal 0-7) is 8<sup>0</sup>, equalling 1, the one in front of it 8<sup>1</sup>, and so on.
+Each digit corresponds to a power of 8.
+The last digit (decimal 0-7) is 8<sup>0</sup>, equalling 1.
+The one in front of it is 8<sup>1</sup>, and so on.
 So each digit represents the figure times 8 to the power of its position.
-If we write the octal system as a calculation to convert it to the decimal system we would get:
+An octal number is converted to decimal like so (using octal 125 as an example):

 125 = 1 \* 8<sup>2</sup>  + 2 \* 8<sup>1</sup>   + 5 \* 8<sup>0</sup> = 64 + 16 + 5 = 85